 - The cast of Coherence consists of eight characters.

 - Agatha Christie's And Then There Were None.
 Ultimately, ten people are on an island in this house after being sent a letter, and one by one, they start to die off.

-- Doctor Who did this way back in 1964 with a slightly surreal two-part serial "The Edge of Destruction".
+- Way back in 1964 there's the slightly surreal two-part serial "The Edge of Destruction".

 - When an episode was cut from the previous story and "The Mind Robber" was expanded from four to five episodes, its first episode became this.
 There was no budget (even by Doctor Who's notoriously low standards) for additional cast, props, costumes or even sets.
 The only resources available was the standing TARDIS control room set, the 3 leads, the robots that would appear later on in the story and a large empty stage painted white.
 Surprisingly it worked.